Contributing to Zarf

 Our documentation is auto-generated from the

 src/cmd go packages.
-This includes the Zarf package jsonschema, the Zarf schema docs, the Zarf CLI docs, and our front-end API types.
+This includes the Zarf package jsonschema, the Zarf schema docs, and the Zarf CLI docs.
 When an update to types or the CLI commands is made you will need to run

 make docs-and-schema locally to regenerate the schema and documentation.
 CI checks if this was ran, and will fail if it wasn't.